The Most Beautiful Beaches of the Cook Islands

 Bonefishing

-The wide, shallow lagoon offers ideal conditions for kite surfing and wing foiling.
-Lessons and equipment rentals are available through Wet & Wild Aitutaki.
-Additionally, the lagoon’s steady breezes make learning easier than in many other locations.
+The wide lagoon offers steady wind and shallow water.
+As a result, the area works well for both kite surfing and wing foiling.
+Lessons and gear rentals are available through Wet & Wild Aitutaki.

 Anatakitaki (Kopeka) Cave

-This cave is one of Atiu’s highlights.
-Inside, you’ll see large limestone chambers and hear the rare Kopeka bird use clicking sounds to navigate.
-As a result, the tour feels both unique and memorable.
+This cave is one of the island’s highlights.
+Inside, large limestone chambers echo with the clicks of the rare Kopeka bird as it navigates in the dark.
+As a result, the tour feels both unusual and memorable.

 Bird-Watching